mjspriggs/overview/bcdr-understand.md

 :   Multiple sites in a region.
 Using different sites within the same region offers a better level of protection in case of a limited natural disaster, compared to two different zones on a single site.
 Sites in the same region are usually in close proximity (tens of miles).

 Region
-:   Using two sites in two regions in the same geography represents the top level of protection against natural disasters as sites are generally over 400 kilometers or 250 miles apart.
+:   Using two sites in two regions in the same geography represents the highest level of protection against natural disasters as sites are generally over 400 kilometers or 250 miles apart.

 Geography
 :   Selecting two sites in different geographies extends the level of protection against natural disasters.
 Geographies are generally over 1500 kilometers or 1000 miles apart, thus representing the optimal option in terms of wider protection requirements.